Ghosts of Gotham

 Harper’s Bazar began weekly publication in 1867, catering to women in the middle and upper classes.
 The magazine was a frequent advertiser in the upstart New Yorker, no doubt perceiving a considerable overlap among its readers.
 This full page ad in the Sept.
 28 issue of the New Yorker featured a column by the Bazar’s Paris fashion correspondent, Marjorie Howard

-…no doubt the New Yorker’s own fashion editor, Lois Long (1901-1974), read her rival’s column with great interest, and, like the magazine she wrote for, Long was the young upstart compared to the veteran Howard (1878-1958).
+…no doubt The New Yorker’s own fashion editor, Lois Long (1901-1974), read her rival’s column with great interest, and, like the magazine she wrote for, Long was the young upstart compared to the veteran Howard (1878-1958).
 However, according to future New Yorker editor William Shawn, Long was the superior writer.
 Upon Long’s death in 1974, Shawn said “Lois Long invented fashion criticism,” adding that she “was the first American fashion critic to approach fashion as an art and to criticize women’s clothes with independence, intelligence, humor and literary style.”
 Here is a brief excerpt from Long’s fashion column, “On and Off the Avenue,” in the Sept.
 28 issue…

 OF A FASHION…Majorie Howard (left) served as fashion editor for Harper’s Bazar in the late 1920s and 1930s.
 Lois Long (right) wrote the New Yorker fashion column, “On and Off the Avenue,” from 1927 to 1970. (findagrave.com/Vassar College)